mconbere/baseball-design/README.md

 It is challenging:
 > I dare you to use it in a coding interview

 Try The Baseball Design Pattern today!
-Remember, you may only catch and throw.
+Remember, _you may only catch and throw_.